Grace-Vee/LITA-Class-Portfolio-Building/README.md

 ### Recommendations
 ---
-- The followings were recommended based on findings from the Data Annalysis, which enabled us took informed decisions such as:
+- The followings were recommended based on findings from the Data Analysis, which enabled us took informed decisions such as:
    1. Price review
    2. Aggresive awareness and Marketing  on products
    3. Studying Competitors strategies